mdb/mdb.github.io/content/blog/2021-07-07-multi-stage-docker-builds.md

 ## Summary

-While the `hello` example is fairly simplistic and contrived, multi-stage Docker builds could be far more sophisticated, even executing unit, functional, and and even integration tests from within the Docker build.
+While the `hello` example is fairly simplistic and contrived, multi-stage Docker builds could be far more sophisticated, even executing application compilation, unit tests, functional tests, and even integration tests from within the Docker build.

 Aggressively utilizing multi-stage Docker builds to streamline build and test processes may not be appropriate in all contexts.
 However, the technique's worth considering and can simplify many workflows.